In this article

 To create API keys for an Iterable project:

-Sign in to an Iterable project as an org admin or as a member that has the Project Configuration > Data Feeds, Third-Party Integrations, API Keys and Webhooks permission.
+Sign in to an Iterable project as an org admin or as a member that has the Manage Integrations project permission.

 Navigate to Integrations > API Keys.
 This screen lists information about each of the API keys that have been created for the project, but it does not display the full API keys.